-We blend traditional formula remedies with the latest scientific advances in vitamins, botanicals, nutraceuticals, special extracts, and isolates.
 All ingredients that enter our facility are tested three times over for identity, contaminants such as mycotoxins (aflatoxins), PCBs, over 80 different pesticides, heavy metals, microbiology (bacteria), mould, and fungus.
 Most importantly, we validate the potency.
 All these tests are conducted at our state-of-the-art, 3400 sq. ft.
 ISO 17025 accredited laboratory staffed with 22 scientists, including 6 McGill University graduates.
-The laboratory is staffed by 3 PhDs, 4 MScs, and 8 BScs, who devote over 600 hours of testing and research weekly.
+The laboratory, QC and QA is staffed by 3 PhDs, 7 MScs, and 12 BScs, who devote over 880 hours of testing and research weekly.

 Our state-of-the-art, high-technology instruments achieve the most precise test results possible; we can detect down to parts per billion.